Themezly/Documentation/pages/framework/elements/section.md

 1. __ Scroll fade __ &nbsp;-&nbsp; Add scroll fade effect.
 This option adds fade effect on scroll to the HTML container or the container content.
 1. __ Full height __ &nbsp;-&nbsp; Add full height effect.
 This option adds full height ( viewport height ) to the HTML container.
 1. __ Separator __ &nbsp;-&nbsp; Add separator.
 This option adds separator layer to the HTML container.
+1. __ Container parallax __ &nbsp;-&nbsp; Add container parallax effect.
+This option adds a parallax effect to the HTML container.
+1. __ Open in lightbox __ &nbsp;-&nbsp; This option hides the section from a page and adds it to a lightbox.
+If you wish to open this section in a lightbox it will be hidden on the page but you can use any link option that has a Magnific popup link type to open it.
+For example Image element, Click action -> Open link -> Add custom link -> Link type.
+Remeber to use the # sign infront of the magnific popup id like this; #this_section_id and make sure you have a custom ID for this section.

 #### Responsive tab{.options-tab}
 1. __Section breakpoints__ &nbsp;-&nbsp; Add custom section settings on specific breakpoints.